houzanme1/valid-records/README.md

 # valid-records

-A simple module and CLI for validation reporting on specified fields within a set of records.
+A simple module and CLI (`validate-ndj`) for validation reporting on specified fields within a set of records.

-Records:
+Sample records:

 ```javascript
 { row: 1, X: 'x1', Y: 'y1', Z: 'z1' }